Talking Transport Meetings

 Meetings are led by local Councillors who have responsibility for transport, in partnership with us (the West Yorkshire Combined Authority) and your local authority (Bradford, Calderdale, Kirklees, Leeds or Wakefield).
 Operators of transport services in each area are also invited to join the meetings and answer any questions about their services.

-Our next Talking Transport meetings will be held in July 2025, on the following dates:
+Our latest Talking Transport meetings were held in January/February 2026, on the following dates:

 If you'd like to join us at an in-person meeting, you can sign up in any of the following ways: